 The recurrence risk for first-degree relatives of affected individuals is 20-65%.
 Males have a higher risk.
 Continuation of illness into adulthood has been found to be associated with increased risks to relatives.

-If you’d like to know more about finding an egg donor, contact us today.
+If you’d like to know more about finding an egg donor read our related blog post and then contact us to get started.

 References: Faraone, S.V., Larsson, H. Genetics of attention deficit hyperactivity disorder.
 Mol Psychiatry 24, 562–575, 2019; DOI: https://doi.org/10.1038/s41380-018-0070- 0